-24In solitary thinking and soliloquy, in which the thinker is not addressing anyone in a second-personal way, we can think of belief as location of the group that consists just of the thinker herself.
-That is, her belief content is a set of multicentered worlds whose sequences have a single center - i.e., it is a centered worlds content.
+&lt;sup>18 In solitary thinking and soliloquy, in which the thinker is not addressing anyone in a second-personal way, belief is location of the 'group' that consists just of the thinker herself.
+That is, her belief content is a set of sequenced worlds whose sequences have a single center - i.e., it is a centered worlds content.
 So in solitary contexts, belief naturally amounts to self-location.
-N-BELIEF IN A CONVERSATIONAL CONTEXT captures self-location if we allow the identity relation that a thinker bears to herself as a limit case of a conversation-establishing relation in clause (ii).
+N-Belief in a conversational context captures self-location if we allow the identity relation that a thinker bears to herself as a limit case of a conversation-establishing relation in clause (ii).